mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## So what?
 I already knew this stuff

  * Clear to see that the majority of effort lies outside of the technical realm
- * First principles distill the non technical skills require to apply DDD
+ * First principles distill the non technical skills required to apply DDD
+ * You still have to be good a tech!

 ## Gain agreement on the problem